ARTS & CULTURE NETWORKING IN THE NORTH

 A natural extension of the Canadian Northern Network is the inclusion of other Circumpolar nations, such as Greenland, Denmark and Sweden – and this is part of N3’s growth strategy going forward.

 N3 Summit N3 was initially born from the Yukon Arts Presenters Summit, held in Whitehorse in 2014.
 This gathering brought together over 100 individuals - stakeholders, artists, presenters and producers – to discuss a diverse array of issues of concern to the arts and culture community in the 3 Northern Territories.
 N3 was established following the summit, and in March of 2018, the first official N3 Summit was held.
 N3 is committed to continuing the Summit tradition.
-If you are interested in receiving N3 Summit information, go to the N3 website.
+If you are interested in receiving N3 Summit information, contact Michele Emslie at email@example.com.